Optimizing Crop Management with Reinforcement Learning and Imitation Learning: Methods

-Although widely used for decades, DSSAT has a severe issue that the users cannot change the setup of the simulation once started, which makes real-time management decisions impossible.
-The communication gap between the simulation and the RL agent is bridged by Gym-DSSAT \cite{gautron2022gym}, which enables the RL agent to interact with the simulated environment from DSSAT (i.e., reading the weather, soil, and crop information and applying management practices) on a daily basis.
+Similar to \cite{wu2022optimizing}, we leverage Gym-DSSAT \cite{romain2022gym}, a Gym interface for DSSAT that enables the agent to interact with the simulated environment (i.e., reading the weather, soil, and crop information and applying management practices) on a daily basis.
+For more details about DSSAT and Gym-DSSAT, readers can refer to Section \ref{section:dssat}.